 Kala Patthar 8th March 2017

-Woke up with the noise of people going up and down the lose fitting wooden stairs.
+I woke up with the noise of people going up and down the loose-fitting wooden stairs.

 No shower day 4.